Thomas Grimm

-Thomas Grimm (Томас Ґрімм; born 3 April 1959 in Lüscherz) is a Swiss jurist and football functionary, who has served as the president of the Ukrainian Premier League since 2018.
+Thomas Grimm (Томас Ґрімм; born 3 April 1959 in Lüscherz) is a Swiss lawyer and football official, who has served as the president of the Ukrainian Premier League since 2018.

 Biography

 Grimm was born on 3 April 1959 in the Swiss village of Lüscherz.
-In 1987 he graduated as a jurisprudence faculty of the University of Bern.
-He headed a law department of UEFA from 1992 to 1995.
-During that time Grimm also participated in various working committees of UEFA.
-Between 1996 and 2001, he worked as a lawyer for CWL Telesport and Marketing AG (later known as Infront Sports & Media).
+In 1987 he graduated from the jurisprudence faculty of the University of Bern.
+He then went on to head a legal department at UEFA from 1992 to 1995.
+During that time Grimm also sat on various UEFA working committees.
+Between 1996 and 2001 he worked as a lawyer for CWL Telesport and Marketing AG (later known as Infront Sports & Media).

-Between 2002 and 2005, Grimm worked as a secretary on a commission that was reevaluating the FIFA statute.
+Between 2002 and 2005 Grimm worked as secretary on a committee that had been set up to reassess the FIFA statutes.

-Between 2007 and 2009, he was the president of the Swiss football club BSC Young Boys and between 2009 and 2011 he was the president of the Swiss Football League.
+Between 2007 and 2009 Grimm was president of the Swiss football club BSC Young Boys, and between 2009 and 2011 he was president of the Swiss Football League.

-Concurrently between 2009 and 2013, Grimm also worked in various positions for FIFA, UEFA, and EFPL as well as on the board of directors for the small Swiss football team FC Biel-Bienne.
+Concurrently, between 2009 and 2013, he also worked in various functions for FIFA, UEFA and EFPL as well as sitting on the board of directors for the lower-league Swiss football club FC Biel-Bienne.

-Later he also worked as a legal adviser for the Ukraine national football team during the Euro 2016 and for the Football Federation of Ukraine on questions regarding the final match of the 2017-18 UEFA Champions League at Olimpiyskiy National Sports Complex.
+Later, Grimm also worked as a legal adviser for the Ukraine national football team during Euro 2016 and for the Football Federation of Ukraine on issues relating to the 2017-18 UEFA Champions League final, played at the Olimpiyskiy National Sports Complex.

-In 2018 Grimm was elected as the president of the Ukrainian Premier League by majority of votes.
-Grimm's contract expired on 5 April 2020 and he expressed no interest to run for another term, however due to the ongoing COVID-19 pandemic elections were suspended and governing of the league was taken over by its general director until next elections.
+In 2018 Grimm was elected as the president of the Ukrainian Premier League by a majority of votes.
+His contract expired on 5 April 2020 and he expressed no interest in running for another term.
+However, due to the ongoing COVID-19 pandemic elections were suspended and governing of the league was taken over by its general director until the next elections.